 This blog brought in 272 sessions and 256 new users and continues to send organic traffic on a monthly basis.
 It also performed well on social media with a Facebook ad targeted to reach individuals who have shown interest in Jeeps and dogs in the area.
 The post reached 2,019 people, received over 25 likes and several shares.
 Also, two of the featured individuals in the blog shared the post on their personal pages.

 We were able to find a targeted, active group of people online that were passionate about Jeeps and dogs.
 From there we were able to build a piece of content around that specific audience for outreach and participation in the piece.
 This gave the blog a more relatable, personal approach to the topic.

-Take your content out of the box
+Take your Auto Dealer Marketing out of the box

 We hope this guide has inspired you to take the standard, predictable content marketing ideas for an auto dealership and flip them on their heads.
 If you really want to engage and connect with a local audience, you can’t keep writing about the same promotions and service center articles that every other dealership in town has already covered.

 When you pull yourself out of the box of “industry standard”, you can truly make a positive and useful impact on your customers.